4 practical principles of high-quality database integration tests in Go

 4. You should be able to execute most of the tests locally

-Tests that you run locally should give you enough confidence that the feature that you developed or refactored is still working.
+Tests that you run locally should give you enough confidence that the feature you developed or refactored is still working.
 E2E tests should just double-check if everything is integrated correctly.

 This is a good reason to cover as much as we can at lower levels (starting with the lowest): unit, integration, and component tests.
 Only then E2E.